Skip to main content

 Is this approach secure?

 Yes, provided you follow a few rules.
 Validate the HMAC signature on every incoming Rodz webhook to prevent spoofed payloads.
 Store all Slack webhook URLs and the Rodz signing secret in environment variables, never in source code.
 Use HTTPS for all communication.
 Restrict access to your middleware server so only Rodz IPs can reach the webhook endpoint (the API reference lists the IP ranges).
-Finally, rotate your Slack webhook URLs periodically and update your environment variables accordingly.
+Rotate your Slack webhook URLs periodically and update your environment variables accordingly.

 How do I monitor the pipeline?